geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-25/meeting-transcript.md

 So I'm looking here at this change from test symbolic mean 2D axis 1.
 This is changing several things.
 This is changing one of these things has a different range now.
 It's from 2 to 10 instead of 1 to 10.
 It's changing the shape of the things.
 I really want nothing to change except using this new thing.
 This new format.
 I'll post the one specifically that I'm talking about.
 There's way too many changes to this test, it seems.

 ##### **Geohot** [[00:56:15](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3375)]
 Why is a 1 changing to a 2?
 Yeah, I don't understand this.
-And .
+And.
 I think it's because they shouldn't reshape to symbolic.

 ##### **Geohot** [[00:56:32](https://www.youtube.com/watch?v=KA0h9zmJtcs&t=3392)]
 Well, the reshape there is fine.
 But yeah, I don't understand why it's not just like, you keep the size the same and then you do VV2, VV like that.
 I think this has to be way more carefully done with like, if you want to make any.
 I think there's some of these changes that are just exact refactors, and those should be merged in one PR.
 And then if you want to make any changes to any range of any variable, that's got to be in a separate PR and discussed.